MNA4/decode-the-drawings/README.md

 Instead of looping through each pixel and checking the threshold, this project uses numpy's vectorized operations to apply the thresholding in one go.
 This significantly speeds up the processing time.

 ### Step 3: Calculate Projected Center Positions and Radii
-After thresholding, I calculate the center position and radius of each ball in the image frame.
+After thresholding, we calculate the projected center position and radius of each ball in the image frame.
 For now, we just use the center of mass of the detected pixels as the center position, and the radius is computed using the area of the detected pixels.

 However, this can be improved by using a more robust method like fitting an ellipse to the detected pixels.

 ### Step 4.1: Camera Calibration
 I used the average distance between the balls to calculate the camera's focal length.
-This is done by comparing the projected distance between each pair of balls in the image frame with their actual given distances.
+This is done by comparing the average projected distance between each pair of balls in the image frame with their actual given distances.
 This allows the program to construct a pinhole camera model, which is essential for accurately estimating the 3D positions of the balls.

 The focal length is calculated using the formula:

 > source: https://en.wikipedia.org/wiki/Pinhole_camera_model#Formulation